w3f-grants-archive/payment-processor/README.md

 docker-compose up
 ```

-You will be able to access the demo merchant application at `http://0.0.0.0:3001`.
+You will be able to access the demo merchant application at `http://0.0.0.0:3002`.

+And assuming you are running the Substrate chain, you can access the explorer [here](https://polkadot.js.org/apps/?rpc=ws://localhost:9944#/explorer).

 ## Demo flow

 Initial demo documentation is located at [merchant application](./interface/README.md).
 You can follow it to fully test the setup.
 Note that, sometimes websocket connection with frontend is lost, so you might need to refresh the page.

+Demo for the second milestone is located at [here](./DEMO.md).
+This is more comprehensive and shows the full cycle of the ISO-8583 messages.

 ## Notes